 Price safety net

-On 20 August 2018, the Australian Government announced it would implement a default market offer for retail electricity standing offers as recommended by the Australian Competition and Consumer Commission (ACCC) in its Retail Electricity Pricing Inquiry final report.
-The Government also announced it would adopt the ACCC’s recommendation to use the new default rate as a reference point in advertising.
+This follows the announcement by the government on 20 August 2018, that it would implement a default market offer for retail electricity standing offers as recommended by the Australian Competition and Consumer Commission (ACCC) in its Retail Electricity Pricing Inquiry final report.
+The government also announced it would adopt the ACCC’s recommendation to use the new default rate as a reference point in advertising.

 These reforms are needed to improve, among other things, competition and transparency in the retail sector to deliver better price outcomes for consumers and address barriers to effective consumer engagement.

-- Set a price cap on some standing offer prices in electricity distribution regions where prices are not already subject to price regulation.
+- Sets a price cap on some standing offer prices in electricity distribution regions where prices are not already subject to price regulation.
 This will reduce exorbitant costs for standing offer customers.

-- Require most retail electricity offers to be compared to the price cap to ensure consumers are able to easily determine the relative value and cost of electricity plans
+- Requires most retail electricity offers to be compared to the price cap to ensure consumers are able to easily determine the relative value and cost of electricity plans

-- Confer new functions on the Australian Energy Regulator to determine the price cap and representative usage in each price-deregulated distribution region.
+- Confers new functions on the Australian Energy Regulator to determine the price cap and representative usage in each price-deregulated distribution region.

-Based on feedback provided through consultation, the Code will be finalised and introduced by a regulation change under the Competition and Consumer Act 2010.
+The Code will be introduced by a regulation change under the Competition and Consumer Act 2010.

-The Australian Government is consulting on the Code from 23 February 2019 to 12pm Monday 11 March 2019.
+The Australian Government consulted on the Code from 23 February 2019 to Tuesday 12 March 2019.